-Okay, maybe I had taken over a year to recover from the hurt and betrayal that ended my engagement to Evan Rosier II, Slytherin alumni and secret collaborator of Death Eaters.
-Giving her a 'shut it' look, I said levelly, "I met Remus, and I'm happy.
+OK, maybe I had taken over a year to recover from the hurt and betrayal that ended my engagement to Evan Rosier II, Slytherin alumni and secret collaborator of Death Eaters.
+I said, "I met Remus and I'm happy.
 Can't you just be content with that, Mum?"

 She handed me a cup of tea and then patted my cheek before returning to her chair.
-"Of course I'm happy for you dear."
-Looking at the wizard holding my hand, she asked, "Were you aware that before his arrest, my cousin Sirius considered this house his second home, Mr. Lupin?"
+"Of course I'm happy for you, dear."
+She looked at Remus.
+"Were you aware that before his arrest, my cousin Sirius considered this house his second home?"

 The fingers entwined with mine jerked in reaction.
-"Yes," he replied calmly.
+"Yes," he replied.

-He didn't flinch at her use of Sirius' oft used epithet.
-"No," he assured with quiet dignity, "Peter Pettigrew poisoned Sirius against me, using my condition, the belief that werewolves are naturally drawn to the Dark, to persuade my friends that I was not to be trusted."
+"No," he said with quiet dignity.
+"Peter Pettigrew poisoned Sirius against me, using my condition, the belief that werewolves are naturally drawn to the Dark, to persuade my friends that I was not to be trusted."

 Dad rose and went to stand behind his wife, resting his hands on her shoulders.
-"Andie, you always believed that Sirius was innocent of Pettigrew's death."
+"Dromeda, you always believed that Sirius was innocent of Pettigrew's death."

-Closing her eyes briefly upon hearing Remus' assertion, my mother said in a whisper, "You've seen Sirius, talked to him, since his escape?"
+"You've seen Sirius, talked to him, since his escape?"
+Mum asked.